-Can I submit an appraisal for the insurance later?
+Can I submit a valuation report for the insurance later?

-Submit an appraisal report for insurance: How to secure your full claim
+Submit a valuation report to your insurer later: How to secure your full entitlement

 Minutes